LiuWoodsCode/starstorm/README.md

 - **Category Manager** - Customize categories in Settings
    - Add, edit, or delete categories
    - Choose custom icons and colors
-   - Set default category for new apps
+   - Select the default category shown on launch
 - **Quick Search** - Press `F` or `LB` to instantly search your apps
   - Live filtering as you type
   - Alphabetically sorted results